jimweirich/rspec-given/README.md

 tests are much more like specifications when I use it.
 However, I'm not entirely happy with it.

-I would like to remove the need for the ".should" in all the _Then_ blocks.
+I would like to remove the need for the ".should" in all the _Then_ clauses.
 In other words, instead of saying:

     Then { x.should == y }